Home > Business > Doing Business with DDC > Transforming Public Procurement - Procurement Act 2023

 Overview

-This is an important piece of legislation that will change the way the Council, and the wider public sector buys goods, services and works.
-As a contracting authority this will impact the way we do business with our suppliers, so if you commission services, goods or works, you will need to know about these changes.
+This is an important piece of legislation that has changed the way the Council, and the wider public sector buys goods, services and works.
+As a contracting authority this impacts the way we do business with our suppliers, so if you commission services, goods or works, you will need to know about these requirements.

-The existing procurement regulations will continue to apply for contracts that are already in progress, and for procurement projects started under the current regime, however for all new procurement projects post 24th of February 2025, it is important that you understand the change.
+The previous procurement regulations will have continued to apply for contracts that were already in progress, and for procurement projects started under the old regime, however for all new procurement projects post 24th of February 2025, it is important that you understand the change.

 Please see the short animation below: -